stormytuna/TheMessageFromRelaySpace/README.md

 <img width="355" height="118" alt="image" src="https://github.com/user-attachments/assets/3b9eb9be-83cd-4c96-ade5-31f554ac146f" />

 The `RELAY MANAGER`, `RELAY INPUT`, and `RELAY` screens are how you interact with the Relay.
-The `RELAY MANAGER` screen is daunting at first, but all of the features are explaiend in the [Features](README.md#Features) section below.

-For now, enter a callsign, in base 8, and then click `SET` to begin chatting.
+Enter a callsign, in base 8, and then click `SET` to begin chatting.

 <img width="2822" height="1043" alt="image" src="https://github.com/user-attachments/assets/990568d7-3965-4080-877c-3c3ff130a817" />